themainpie/rossman-repo/README.md

 - Error distribution is more stable after target transformation

 ## What I Learned
+- How to design **custom time-based cross-validation** for temporal data
 - Importance of target transformations in skewed regression problems
-- How business logic should guide feature engineering
+- Why business logic should guide feature engineering
 - Why metric choice matters as much as model choice

 ## Tech Stack